jobtalle/myr.js/README.md

 y|`Number`|Vertical scale

 # Surface
 A surface in **myr.js** can be a render target.
 After binding it using its member function `bind()`, all render calls render to this surface.
 The surface itself can also be rendered.
 Additionally, the surface may be constructed from images, making surfaces useful for large image or background rendering since large images don't fit well on sprite sheets.
+Note that surfaces can only render to other targets, never to themselves.

 ### `Surface(width, height)`
 Constructs a surface of a specific size.